How to Record Account Transfers in Quicken 2015

 Click the Save button.

-This command tells Quicken that you want to record the transfer transaction into your register.
+This command tells Quicken that you want to record the transfer transaction in your register.

-Here is the Checking register after you transfer money from your checking account to your savings account.
+The figure shows the Checking register after you transfer money from your checking account to your savings account so that you’ll have money to purchase something nice for Aunt Enid’s next birthday.

 Take a look at the Category field.
-Notice that Quicken uses brackets — [ ] — to identify the Category field entry as an account and not as an income or expense category.
+Notice that Quicken uses brackets — [ ] — to identify the Category field entry as an account, not as an income or expense category.